-Mr Howarth's conduct breached relevant duties that applied to him as a manger of the firm, namely the SRA Accounts Rules 2011 and the SRA Principles 2011.
+Mr Botting's conduct breached relevant duties that applied to him as HOFA of the firm, namely the SRA Accounts Rules 2011, the SRA Principles 2011 and rule 8.5(e) of the SRA Authorisation Rules 2011.

-It was found that it would be undesirable for Mr Howarth to act as a Head of Legal Practice, Head of Finance and Administration, or a manager of a body licensed in accordance with section 99 of the Legal Services Act 2007.
+It was found that it would be undesirable for Mr Botting to act as a Head of Legal Practice, Head of Finance and Administration, a manager or an employee of a body licensed in accordance with section 99 of the Legal Services Act 2007.

-Mr Howarth was disqualified from holding any of these roles.
+Mr Botting was disqualified from holding any of these roles.